digital-work-lab/literature-review-seminar/slides/00-orga_2025_idis.md

 - What are your expectations for the seminar?
 - Did you work on a literature review before?

-Please create a name tag with your topic to facilitate our discusssions.
+Please create a name tag with your topic to facilitate our discussions.

 ---